 A contested election is one in which (a) as of the last day for delivery of a notice under the third sentence of Section 1.09 of the Company's Amended and Restated By-laws ("By-laws"), a shareholder has complied with the requirements of Section 1.09 of the By-laws regarding one or more nominees, in each case, as such Section 1.09 may be modified, amended or otherwise altered or replaced from time to time; and (b) prior to the date that notice of the meeting is given, the Board of Directors has not made a determination that none of the nominees of the shareholder creates a bona fide election contest.
-For purposes of this Section 1.09 may be modified, amended or otherwise altered or replaced from 1.09 may be modified, amended or otherwise altered or replaced from time to time), the Board of Directors has nominated a candidate for each of the director positions to be voted on at the meeting.
+For purposes of this Section 5.02, it is assumed that, as of the last day for delivery of a notice under Section 1.09 of the By-laws (as such Section 1.09 may be modified, amended or otherwise altered or replaced from time to time), the Board of Directors has nominated a candidate for each of the director positions to be voted on at the meeting.